Skip to search Skip to content

 Tab Bar

-The tab bar is a navigation element located at the bottom of a screen.
+The tab bar (or: tab view) is a navigation element located at the bottom of a screen.
 It uses tab items to navigate between mutually exclusive panes of content at the same level of hierarchy within the same view.
-Tab bar on iPhone (left) and iPad (right) Usage A tab bar lets users navigate among different areas of [...]
+Tab bar in compact width (left) and regular width (right) Usage A tab bar lets users [...]

 Category: UI Components